 Unique to Celebrity Cruises is the Hot Glass blowing studio.
 While any type of fire is usually banned on all cruise ships for obvious reasons, the fire in the kiln burns throughout the entire cruise.

-On the Eclipse, head to deck 15, and you’ll find the hot glass blowing class next to the Lawn Club.
+On the Eclipse, head to deck 15, to find the hot glass blowing class next to the Lawn Club.
 The Hot Glass Class offers amazing demonstrations and classes where passengers can make their own unique glass sculptures under the guidance of expert instructors.

 Jeff Mick and Victoria (Torey) Buckland led the classes during our Celebrity Eclipse cruise.